Planning the Walk

 I think a lot of the early focus in Irish feminism was on fertility control and reproductive rights, but actually when we begin to look at maternal bodies and issues around motherhood and single motherhood in particular then a whole raft of questions about power, bodies, sexuality and institutions arise.
-Institutions are kind of considered old-fashioned in current social theory debates but social institutions is a term I actually want to bring back into the analysis, because the institutions we are discussing today are so vivid in terms of their physical presence.
+Institutions are kind of considered old-fashioned in current social theory debates but social institutions is a term I actually want to bring back into the analysis because the institutions we are discussing today are so vivid in terms of their physical presence.
 These institutions also live on today in the form of the various inquiries and State redress schemes set up to compensate for the human rights violations Irish women suffered in the laundries and other institutions

 The final place we’ll go to after we visit the Good Shepherd and the Jail is unbelievable and deals with the final theme on our walk, psychiatric incarceration.
 I don’t know if you’ve ever seen it even from the plane?
 It was one of the largest buildings in Ireland, St. Anne’s “mental asylum” which is up high above the river also on our route.
 It is something else, a huge gothic looking building, it is quite phenomenal.[v]
-So, we will walk up to Sundays Well first to the Good Shepherd and the jail and then to St. Anne’s, and that’s probably enough of these kind of institutions to see and experience on our walk today.
+So, we will walk up to Sundays Well first to the Good Shepherd and the jail and then to St. Anne’s, and that’s probably enough of these kinds of institutions to see and experience on our walk today.

 I thank Linda for taking the time and for taking me on such a powerful and important historical walk focused on the borders, risk and belonging evoked by the stories of ‘risky’ bodies and girls and women in the hospital, the Magdalene Laundry, the prison and mental hospital; the last three all situated in a row, high on a hill above Cork.

 Fig.2.
-The River Lee Hotel, Cork.
+The River Lee Hotel, Cork

 Linda tell’s me that in the 20th century, Ireland locked up more of its people per capita in psychiatric institutions than any other country in the world.
-There were a range of institutions to respond to a range of social problems; public asylums, mother and baby homes, county homes, reformatories and industrial schools.
+There was a range of institutions to respond to a range of social problems; public asylums, mother and baby homes, county homes, reformatories and industrial schools.
 Most were held in these places of ‘coercive confinement’ involuntarily.
 Our walk represents an exercise in dialogically exploring the spatial organisation, dramatic architecture of containment and the felt interior of some of these institutions in the Sundays Well/Lee Fields area of Cork city.
 On the walk, we both endeavoured to reflect on and conceptualise questions in relation to liberty, incarceration, feminist theory, human rights and ‘risky’ bodies/women.

 We walked out of the hotel and immediately encountered a former school.
 Linda said: